AGhost-7/docker-dev/README.md

 	- `stable` uses rust stable with YouCompleteMe backed by only racer.
 	- `nightly` uses rust nightly with deoplete backed by RLS.
 - `py-dev`: Python configuration with autocomplete for python and ptpython.
-	- `latest`: Ubuntu 16.04 + Python 3.5
 	- `bionic`: Ubuntu 18.04 + python 3.6
-- `ruby-dev`: Ubuntu Xenial image with rvm and ruby 2.3 pre-installed.
+- `ruby-dev`: Ruby image with language server.
+Tags:
+	- `bionic`: Ruby 2.3 pre-installed.
 - `c-dev`: Ubuntu Bionic image for c development with cquery for completions.
 There is only a `bionic` tag.